RaghuJRama/Learning-repository/README.md

 ### Do this

     First line with two spaces after.
     And the next line.

+First line with two spaces after.
+And the next line.

     First line with the HTML tag after.<br>
     And the next line.

+First line with the HTML tag after.<br>
+And the next line.

 ### Don't do this

     First line with a backslash after.\
+    And the next line.

+First line with a backslash after.\
+And the next line.

+    First line with nothing after.
     And the next line.

 First line with nothing after.
 And the next line.